Wine Reviews

 North by Northwest 2014 Cabernet Sauvignon, Columbia Valley

-North by Northwest is the Columbia Valley brand owned by King Estate, best known for it’s Oregon Pinot Noirs.
-The brand has been kicking around since 2005, but it’s making inroads into the East Coast only recently.
-Like many Columbia Cabernet, it’s got amazing fruit in the bottle and equally attractive price on the label.
+North by Northwest is the Columbia Valley brand owned by King Estate, best known for its Oregon Pinot Noirs.
+The brand has been kicking around since 2005, but it’s only recently making inroads into the East Coast.
+Like many Columbia Cabernets, it’s got terrific fruit in the bottle and an equally attractive price on the label.

 This wine sports an attractive bouquet of cocoa, graphite, and toasted apple wood.
-The palate is deeply extracted with dense boysenberry notes followed by Asian five spice and a finish that turns up the sweet vanilla and plum notes.
+The palate is deeply extracted with dense boysenberry notes followed by five Asian spices and a finish that turns up the sweet vanilla and plum notes.
 Under $20, this is a steal.

 Wine Rating: 90 Points